NeuroTechX/ntx_slack_archive/devices.md

  >yep, that has been my experience too.
 Just watching the field it makes me nervous when I see crowdfunding projects like these, when it is so obvious that what they have prototyped couldnt possibly work..

+4/10/2017 3:26 PM

+ **alexandre.barachant** :

+ >well, it seems you can remove the electrode from the headset, so at least you will get a nice pair of headset :slightly_smiling_face: